Aesthisia/exopods/README.md

 Exopod is a secure & closed system & it run on your environment, it doesn't require any backend or external resources.
 We strongly respect your privacy & we do not collect any logs or information about host.
 Your data stays with in your environment.

+### Image Scanning

+Container image scanning has been already done & we are updating required versions with each release.

 ## Docker Resources